 We therefore reject the Implicit Argument Variation Hypothesis and the claim that implicit predicative control is sometimes unacceptable due to a failed control relation, as implicit external arguments of passives apparently can function as the subject of a predication relation across languages.
 19 The split regarding the acceptability of implicit predicative control observed in section 3.3 must therefore find a different explanation.

 18 Lappin & Shlonsky (1990: fn.
 11) claim that English adjectival depictives and PP-depictives have to be kept apart as only the latter are licit in nominalizations.
-However, Rothstein (2004: 136, (3)) provides the counterexample in (i).
+See, however, Rothstein (2004: 136, (3)) for a counterexample.